frealmyr/containers-assignment/docs/CLI-tools.md

 ---

-I also keep all of my workstation configuration as code, available here:
+I also keep all of my workstation configuration as code in ansible, available here:

   - https://github.com/frealmyr/workstation/
   - https://github.com/frealmyr/dotfiles/